icons / menu

 icons / angleUp

-The core feature of any type of relationship violence is the use of the coercive control or tactics of abuse within the relationship.
-Coercive control may manifest in many different ways unique to the specific relationship.
-The purpose of someone engaging in this behaviour is to exert a degree of power and control within the relationship and over their loved one.
-For the person on the receiving end of this abusive behaviour, it can be very confusing and even shaming of them; they may still love the person using abusive behaviours and not be sure what to do?
-They just want the abuse to stop.
+The main feature of any relationship violence is the use of 'coercive control' or tactics of abuse within the relationship.
+Coercive control may look different from relationship to relationship.
+Someone uses this behaviour to gain power and control within the relationship and over their loved one.
+For the person on the receiving end of this abusive behaviour, it can be very confusing and can feel shameful; they may still love the person using abusive behaviour and be unsure how to respond - they often want the abuse to stop.

-What we know from research is that LGBTIQ people are generally not aware they may be experiencing violence in their significant relationships, and they may delay seeking help.
-They often may not know or trust police or services for fear of being judged - or worse, not being believed.
+What we know from research is that LGBTIQ+ people are often unaware they are experiencing violence in their relationships, and they may delay seeking help.
+They often don't know where to find help and mistrust police services for fear of being judged - or worse, not being believed.

-We would encourage anyone at risk of intimate partner of family violence to reach out for support by checking the available resources listed below.
+However, there are many incredible, supportive services run by community, for community.
+We would encourage anyone at risk of intimate partner or family violence to reach out for support by checking the available resources listed under the 'Who Can Help' tab on this page.

 WHAT DOES IT LOOK LIKE?